comsci-uwc-isak/unit-1-project-Lauricenia/README.md

 #presenting the results
 bash frame1.sh "Car edited successfully"
 ```
-[Fig][The above script shows the algorithms to edit a car info]
+[Fig14][The above script shows the algorithms to edit a car info]

 The following steps summarize the algorithms to edit a car info:
 1. Check the number of arguments.
 If not equal to 4, then print "message" and exit
 1. Atribute variables to the arguments
 1. Move to the database folder and check if car file exists.
 If not, then print "message" and exit.
 1. If yes, erase the old data version and write the new version into```maincarfile.txt``` without erasing other cars
-1. Move to the script folder and run the frame script
+1. Move to the script folder and run the frame script to show the results

 Problems and solutions
 -----------------